awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 ## Which IAM condition keys can I use with EventBridge?<a name="eb-supported-access-policies"></a>

-EventBridge supports the AWS\-wide condition keys \(see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/AvailableKeys.html) in the *IAM User Guide*\), plus the following service\-specific condition keys\.
-For more information, see [Using IAM policy conditions for fine\-grained access control](eb-use-conditions.md)\.
+EventBridge supports the AWS\-wide condition keys \(see [IAM and AWS STS condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html) in the *IAM User Guide*\), plus the keys listed at [Using IAM policy conditions for fine\-grained access control](eb-use-conditions.md)\.

 ## How can I tell when EventBridge rules are broken?<a name="eb-create-alarm-broken-event-rules"></a>